 Questions?
 Need more information?

 Contact OPIP’s Director and Lead of the OPIP Subaward Colleen Reuland at firstname.lastname@example.org or 503-494-0456.

 This project is supported by Funding Opportunity Number CMS2B2-20-001 from the U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services.

-Disclaimer: This project is supported by the Centers for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $2,927,111 in 2020 with 0 percentage financed with nongovernmental sources.
+Disclaimer: This project is supported by the Centers for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $5,866,192 with 100 percentage funded by CMS/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CMS, HHS or the U.S. Government.